sinarazi/First-Django/README.md

 ### Models:
 Models are Python objects that define the structure of an application's data, and provide mechanisms to manage (add, modify, delete) and query records in the database.

-### Templates:
+#### Templates:
-A template is a text file defining the structure or layout of a file (such as an HTML page), with placeholders used to represent actual content.
+A template is a text file defining the structure or layout of a file (such as an HTML Page), with placeholders used to represent actual content.
 A view can dynamically create an HTML page using an HTML template, populating it with data from a model.
 A template can be used to define the structure of any type of file; it doesn't have to be HTML!

 https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction